miraland-labs/miraland/docs/src/implemented-proposals/epoch_accounts_hash.md

 ##### Perform the EAH calculation in the foreground

-The accounts hash calculation takes around 15 seconds (median, on Mainnet-Beta today).
+The accounts hash calculation takes around 15 seconds (median, on Mainnet today).
 This is far beyond the slot time; this would be bad UX, and also decrease network stability.